turboMaCk/glue/README.md

 - Reduce boilerplate in `update` and `init` functions.
 - Reduce code flow indirection in gluing between parent and child module.
 - Define gluing logic in consumer module.
-- Enforce common interface in `init` `update` `subscribe` and `view`.
+- Enforce common interface in `init`, `update`, `subscribe` and `view`.
-- Makes updates of nested models composable
+- Make updates of nested models composable
 - *You should read the whole README anyway.*

 ## Install

-Is as you would expect...
+As you would expect...

 ```
 $ elm install turboMaCk/glue